Solar panel installation costs generally range from $15,477 to $30,955 in West Virginia.

 Monthly costs: solar payments vs. savings

 Think of going solar in terms of your monthly costs.
-Given rising energy costs in West Virginia and elsewhere, financing solar panels makes sense as long as your monthly loan payment is less than what you would be paying the utility company.
+Given rising energy costs in West Virginia and elsewhere, financing solar panels can make sense if your monthly loan payment is lower than your monthly utility bill.

-Going solar ends up being worth it for many homeowners as long as their house is a good candidate to support a solar panel installation.
+Going solar is worth it for many homeowners if their house is a good fit for solar panels.
 Here’s what to think about before you commit:

 - What is the size and angle of my roof?
 West Virginia (and the rest of the United States) is in the Northern Hemisphere, so solar panels perform best on south-facing roofs.
 The worst place to install would be on north-facing roofs, especially if those roofs have a high pitch.
 For example, if the only place you can install is a north-facing roof with a 30-degree pitch, your costs will likely go up by 30% to 40%.